scarsty/mlcc/readme.md

 ```
 A space will be added at both sides of "=", and the comments will be maintained.

-If the string includes some special charactors, such as ";" and "#" (which are the commont prefix), or line break, please use quote to surround it.
+If the string includes some special charactors, such as ";" and "#" (which are the comment prefix), or line break, please use quote to surround it.
 Examples:

 ```ini
 [sec]